Five Life-Changing Children’s Books

 By Jean Craighead George

 What kid hasn’t thought about running away?
 While most kids think about it, most don’t follow through.
 This is a story about a boy who did run away; and succeeded in surviving and building a life for himself.
-While the book is full of useful tips about survival, it my side of the mountainalso makes the point that he knew a lot more about living off the land than most kids do.
+While the book is full of useful tips about survival, it also makes the point that he knew a lot more about living off the land than most kids do.
 This book uniquely allows children to vicariously experience the thrill of running away, while also showing them the dangers of doing so.
 It’s an inspiring story about courage, independence, and choosing your own path.

 These stories, and many others, can help teach children about some of the hardest lessons in life, preparing them for dealing with heartache, while also encouraging them to do the right thing, move forward in life, and to appreciate the good things when they come along.